Nana Ama McBrown: Ambassadorial deals

-Television Host
+Television host

-She was the host of television cooking show McBrown Kitchen and entertainment talk show United Showbiz on UTV until March 2023.
+She was the host of the television cooking show The McBrown Kitchen and entertainment talk show United Showbiz on UTV until March 2023.

+She became the host of Onua Showtime on Onua TV; a subsidiary of Media General.She became the host of Onua Showtime on Onua TV; a subsidiary of Media General.[28][29][30][31]
+In August 2025, Nana Ama McBrown hosted a charity event in Accra to support underprivileged children, raising funds for educational initiatives and earning praise for her philanthropy.

 Personal life

-McBrown has been linked to Omar Sheriff Captan, her co-star in a number of movies, although both have denied any romantic attachments.
+McBrown has been linked to Omar Sheriff Captan, her co-star in many movies, although both have denied any romantic attachments.
 In 2004, McBrown briefly dated Okyeame Kwame, a Ghanaian musician.
 In the course of the year, the pair were seen traveling together all over Ghana promoting Kwame's solo release.

 On 15 July 2007, McBrown was enthroned as the "Nkosuohemaa" (or ceremonial queen-mother of development) of Assin-Basiako near Assin-Fosu in the Assin North District of the Central Region, Ghana.

 In 2016, she married her longtime boyfriend Maxwell Mawu Mensah.
-In February 2019 McBrown gave birth to a girl in Canada.
+In February 2019, McBrown gave birth to a girl in Canada.

+After leaving UTV, she joined Media General to begin her new chapter of hosting as she was appointed the host of Onua Showtime.